 Today, the closest show to achieve anything similar to this effect is the hit Netflix series, Black Mirror (which does so beautifully).
 And when it was announced that a new Twilight Zone was hitting the scene, many of us naturally assumed, whether the product as a whole was good or bad, there'd at least be a new twisty-turny show in town.
-Sadly, however, the reboot has appeared to do away with the originals classic tradition all together.
+Sadly, however, the reboot has appeared to do away with the original's classic tradition altogether.

 After watching its first 11-episodes, I can only recall two twist endings that caught my attention; or had any real twist at all.
-One being the aforementioned feminist episode (Not All Me), the other being about a crew of astronauts who may not be as stranded and alone in space as they think they are (Six Degrees of Freedom, which, for my money, is the only episode of this season that's even halfway worth a watch).
+One is the aforementioned feminist episode ('Not All Me'), the other being about a crew of astronauts who may not be as stranded and alone in space as they think they are ('Six Degrees of Freedom,' which, for my money, is the only episode of this season that's even halfway worth a watch).
 While neither of these endings was jaw-dropping (or particularly good), at least they were an attempt.
 Which is more than what the rest of the episodes did.

 In 1962, right before the original Twilight Zone's fourth season, CBS demanded that each episode of the 30-minute-long series be stretched out to an hour in order to fill a timeslot left open by a recently canceled program.
-It wasn't a decision in which the man himself, Rod Serling, was particularly happy about.
+It wasn't a decision about which the man himself, Rod Serling, was particularly happy.

 "Ours is the perfect half-hour show...
 If we went to an hour, we'd have to fleshen our stories, soap opera style.
 Viewers could watch fifteen minutes without knowing whether they were in a Twilight Zone or Desilu Playhouse," — Rod Serling